GlobalNamesArchitecture/gnrd/README.md

 docker-compose run app rake
 ```

-or to run a test on line 44
+or to run a specific test

 ```
 docker-compose run app rspec spec/lib/some_spec.rb:44